 This Algebra 1 course places special emphasis on number sense, precision, and problem solving.
 Topics include real number operations; solving, graphing and writing linear functions; linear inequalities; powers and exponent laws; and ratio and proportion.
 Applications include modeling with linear functions.
 Additionally, work in data analysis, statistics and probability is extended beyond that which was learned in middle school.
 Use of algebra in solving geometry problems is also covered.
 The use of technology, such as the graphing calculator, is introduced as necessary.
+Prerequisite: Successful completion of Pre-Algebra (Math 8).

+GEOMETRY

-GEOMETRY 421 Full Year- Honors Grade 9 or 10 5 credits
+421 Full Year- Honors

+5 credits